 - Sagging jowls will benefit from the plumping effect fillers provide.
 As such, they’ll look less visible especially when your doctor uses them in the right area.

 - Dermal fillers also last longer than Botox.

 - It’s easier to fine-tune the approach we take with dermal fillers, which means you’re more likely to benefit from a plan that’s unique to your cosmetic needs.

 Dr Dhesi works with a range of fillers, including Juvederm.
 As a universally-popular answer to jowl problems, Juvederm can help you restore your skin’s firmness.

 How Can Rutland Aesthetics Help

 Whether your jowls are slight or very apparent, we at Rutland Aesthetics want to help.

 With a strong medical background and robust cosmetic therapy training, Dr Dhesi will perform a thorough assessment and start you on the right path to tighter and firmer facial skin.
-Contact our clinic to book a free consultation appointment.
+Contact our clinic to book a consultation appointment.